Skip to content

 🚿 3.
 Shock Your Pool Weekly

-• Shock once a week — or more after heavy use, storms, or algae
+• Shock after storms, heavy use, or algae

-• Always shock in the evening or at night to prevent sunlight burnoff
+• Always shock in the evening to prevent sunlight burnoff

-📝 Pro Tip: Use a non-chlorine shock 2 times a month to increase filter performance and break down organic waste
+📝 Pro Tip: Use a non‑chlorine shock twice a month to boost filter performance and break down organic waste.

 🔁 4.
 Run the Pump & Filter Daily

-Your pool’s circulation system is its best defense against dirty, cloudy, or green water.
+Your pool’s circulation system is its best defense against cloudy or green water.

-• Run your pump at least 8–12 hours per day during summer
+• Run pump 10–12 hours per day during summer

-• Backwash sand or DE filters when the pressure rises 8–10 psi above normal
+• Backwash sand/DE filters when pressure rises 8–10 psi above normal

 💡 A clean filter = cleaner, clearer water.